ACCLAB/DABEST-python/README.md

 ## Recent Version Update

-We are proud to announce **DABEST Version TBC (v2025.03.14)** This new version of the DABEST Python library provides several new features and includes performance improvements.
+We are proud to announce **DABEST Version Dadar (v2025.03.14)** This new version of the DABEST Python library provides several new features and performance improvements.
 It’s a big one!

 1.  **Python 3.13 Support**: DABEST now supports Python 3.10-3.13.